mattilindstrom/terminal_vt320/README.md

 # Color palette files for the DEC VT320 look
-The DEC VT320 terminals were known for their soothing amber phosphor color, very legibel and easy on the eyes.
+The DEC VT320 terminals were known for their soothing amber phosphor color, very legible and easy on the eyes.
 This project has palette files for Konsole (`VT320Amber.colorscheme`) and WezTerm (`.wezterm.lua`).

 The primary text color is a fairly good RGB match for the original.
 Colors 1-8 have been picked to be subtly noticeable, but still fitting to the theme.